Rakshitg600/Notakto-website/README.md

 * You can play on one to five boards.
 * Boards can have between 2x2 and 5x5 cells.
 * The player that completes a row, a column, or the diagonal _loses_ that board.
-* Boards with a complete row, column, or diagonal are inactivated—they become a "dead" board.
+* The app deactivates boards with a complete row, column, or diagonal—they become a "dead" board.

 For example, to play a game with three 3x3 boards: